mity/acutest/README.md

 * http://github.com/mity/acutest

-You can find the latest version of ACUtest there, contribute with enhancements or report bugs.
+You can find the latest version of Acutest there, contribute with enhancements or report bugs.